1. Methodology background

 In July 2021, the LFS was reweighted.
 This reweighting introduced controls for housing tenure and country of birth (UK, EU and non-EU) from January 2020 onwards, as detailed in Coronavirus and its impact on the Labour Force Survey.
 Reweighting of the LFS and APS has made the estimates for UK, EU and non-EU more robust, but there remains a high level of uncertainty for data below this level.
 Changes in estimates below EU or non-EU level are likely to reflect the fact that the methodological changes were not targeted at this detailed level, and therefore numbers should not be compared against previous years.

-This means that all estimates in Population of the UK by country of birth and nationality: 2020 use the new LFS weighting methodology.
-The July 2019 to June 2020 edition of this dataset was also updated with this new methodology.
-Further information on the method used to reweight the LFS is available in the Labour Force Survey weighting methodology.
+This means that all estimates from the July 2019 to June 2020 edition of this dataset onwards use the new Labour Force Survey weighting methodology, which provides further information on the method used to reweight the LFS.

 As estimates of the UK population by country of birth and nationality are based on sample surveys, all estimates produced are subject to sampling variability.
 This is because the sample selected is only one of a large number of possible samples that could have been drawn from the population.
 Estimates produced from a sample survey vary according to the specific characteristics of the respondents that have been sampled.
 Non-response by age, sex, and region (as well as country of birth (UK, EU, non-EU) and housing tenure in 2020) is accounted for through the weighting of the dataset, when calibrated to UK population totals.
 In 2020, the weighting also included a non-response adjustment using factors based on local area level information from the 2011 Census.
 However, other variables cannot be accounted for in this way.